-“One of the biggest problems we have on this farm is meeting demand,” he says.
+“One of the biggest problems we have on this farm is meeting demand,” Passmore says.

 In Ontario, the demand for organic has surpassed $1 billion and the market is growing roughly 10 per cent annually according to the Organic Council of Ontario.
 Across Canada, the Canadian Organic Value Chain Roundtable reported that the sales of organic food and beverages grew from $2 billion in 2008 to nearly $3 billion in 2012.
 Given those numbers, it means that almost a third of organic foods are purchased in Ontario alone.

 However, only 2 per cent of Ontario farmland is organic.
-This gap in supply means that Ontario has to import organic food, which only adds to its food deficit that measured at $9 billion in 2012.
-In a Dollars and Sense study looking at opportunities to strength Southern Ontario’s food system, if Ontario production could replace 10 per cent of imports its economy would benefit by nearly an additional quarter of a billion dollars in GDP and 3,400 more jobs.
+This gap in supply means that Ontario has to import organic food, which only adds to its food deficit that was measured at $9 billion in 2012.
+In a Dollars and Sense study looking at opportunities to strengthen Southern Ontario’s food system, if Ontario production could replace 10 per cent of imports its economy would benefit by nearly an additional quarter of a billion dollars in GDP and 3,400 more jobs.
+Having more certified farms allows retailers in Ontario to buy from Ontario farms instead of importing from out of province certified farms.
 Leveraging Ontario’s agricultural capacity will also reduce the impact transporting imports has on the environment.

 Currently, the Organic Council of Ontario is advocating to close the certification loophole so Ontario can better take advantage of its local agriculture.